Frazou1/ical_filter/info.md

-# iCal Sensor Support for Home Assistant CUSTOM BY fRaZoU1
+# iCal Sensor filter Support for Home Assistant custom

 This integration will create sensors for the next few future calendar events, called: